comoc/Unio/README.md

 4. Open `UnioTest\Scenes\SampleScene`.
 5. Play it.
 6. Turn on the toio.
-7. Focus on Unity's Game Window and press the C key to connect.
+7. Focus on Unity's Game Window and press `Connect` button to connect.
-8. Press G key to go forward.
+8. Press `Motor Run` button to go forward.
-   See `UnioTest\Scripts\UnioTest.cs` for other operations.

-  OR

-7. Press the Connect button
-8. And so on.
+9. And so on.

 ## Data basics